garavsoni1234/Minesweeper/README.md

 have already been marked or revealed.
 The logic for determining what happens to the square is always the same.

-The game is won when both all of the mines are located (i.e., all squares containing a mine are marked by the user as containing a mine) and when there are no squares still marked as potentially containing a mine.
+The game is won when all of the mines are located (i.e., all squares containing a mine are marked by the user as containing a mine) and the number of marked squares equals the number of mines.
 At the end of the game the player is presented with a score.
 Let <code>rows</code>, <code>cols</code>, <code>mines</code>, and
 <code>rounds</code> denote the number of rows in the grid, columns in the grid,
 total number of mines, and number of rounds completed, respectively.
 The